-If your child suffers from Erb’s palsy as a result of a medical error that caused injury to their brachial plexus, an experienced West Virginia Erb’s palsy attorney from the Birth Injury Lawyers Group can help you seek compensation for the expenses of the condition and hold negligent medical providers accountable.
+If your child suffers from Erb’s palsy as a result of a medical error that caused injury to their brachial plexus, an experienced West Virginia Erb’s palsy lawyer from the Birth Injury Lawyers Group can help you seek compensation for the expenses of the condition and hold negligent medical providers accountable.

 For a free legal consultation with West Virginia Erb's Palsy lawyer, call 1-800-222-9529